homunet/mugen-eisaku/prompt.md

 * Display: Insert a horizontal line
 * Create a question that naturally elicits the use of this expression, using fewer than 50 words.
     * The created question must NOT include the expression itself
-    * Choose the theme from a wide range of social problems and concerns.
-It need not be typical issues.
-Do not restrict your question to recent issues or those that occurred in America or Japan.
+    * Topic Selection :
+        1. Run the javascript code giving 5 and get a [region_index].
+            * Display in bold : "(debug)Region index :" + [region_index]
+        2. Select geographic region:
+            - region_index = seed % 5
+            - regions = [Southeast Asia, Latin America, Eastern Europe, Africa, Middle East]
+            - selected_region = regions[region_index]
+        3. Run the javascript code giving 5 and get a [category_index].
-* Display as small heading : "Question:\n"
+            * Display in bold : "(debug)Category index :" + [category_index]
+        4. Select topic category:
+            - category_index = seed  % 5
+            - categories = [Social issues, Economic policies, Cultural phenomena, Technological adoption, Environmental policies]
+            - selected_category = categories[category_index]
+    * Choose a specific topic from the selected region, year range, and category that is NOT commonly discussed (avoid: remote work, climate change, social media, typical Western policy debates)
+    * Avoid a quesiton that requires historical knowledge and knowledge about specific country or region
 * Display : [the created question]
 * Display in both italic and bold (Put triple asterisks (***) before and after the output): "Answer the question using the Target expression."
-* Display as a note: "If you want to say something but can't express it in English, you may say it in Japanese instead.
+* Display after a bullet point: "If you want to say something but can't express it in English, you may say it in Japanese instead.
 Don't use dictionaries.
 We'll note what you couldn't express and use it for future practice."
+* Display after a bullet point: "If you are unfamiliar with the topic, type 'E' for information."
+* Wait for student input
+    * If the input is "E" : Display a brief background summary of the topic, including key facts and common arguments both for and against.
+And proceed to step 3 of Phase A
+    * If the input is not "E", proceed to step 3 of Phase A

 ### Step 3 of Phase A
 After the student answers: